taakcloud/taakcloud.github.io/_posts/2023-05-21-go-serverless-and-save-the-planet.markdown

 ### Cloud Native Computing Foundation (CNCF)

-[landscape.cncf.io/serverless <i class="fa-solid fa-arrow-up-right-from-square"/>](https://landscape.cncf.io/serverless?fullscreen=yes&zoom=150){:target="_blank"}{:rel="noopener noreferrer"} is a great place to see what is happening with Serverless world and to compare projects based on stars, commit frequencies, etc. It worth your time to evaluate available options and comparing them before adopting them.
+[landscape.cncf.io/serverless <i class="fa-solid fa-arrow-up-right-from-square"/>](https://landscape.cncf.io/serverless?fullscreen=yes&zoom=150){:target="\_blank"}{:rel="noopener noreferrer"} is a great place to see what is happening with Serverless world and to compare projects based on stars, commit frequencies, etc. It worth your time to evaluate available options and comparing them before adopting them.
 And/or find a domain expert in the Serverless world and follow their advises.

 #### Knative platform

- In this post we are going to install [Knative platform <i class="fa-solid fa-arrow-up-right-from-square"/>](https://knative.dev/){:target="_blank"}{:rel="noopener noreferrer"} and config it for production use with minimum required hardware.
-Why Knative? for me it was [this post <i class="fa-solid fa-arrow-up-right-from-square"/>](https://www.salaboy.com/2021/11/30/my-story-with-knative/){:target="_blank"}{:rel="noopener noreferrer"} at first and after reading [Continuous Delivery for Kubernetes <i class="fa-solid fa-arrow-up-right-from-square"/>](http://mng.bz/jjKP){:target="_blank"}{:rel="noopener noreferrer"} book, I was sure Kubernetes and Knative need to be in my Serverless adventure's backpack.
+In this post we are going to install [Knative platform <i class="fa-solid fa-arrow-up-right-from-square"/>](https://knative.dev/){:target="\_blank"}{:rel="noopener noreferrer"} and config it for production use with minimum required hardware.
+Why Knative? for me it was [this post <i class="fa-solid fa-arrow-up-right-from-square"/>](https://www.salaboy.com/2021/11/30/my-story-with-knative/){:target="\_blank"}{:rel="noopener noreferrer"} at first and after reading [Continuous Delivery for Kubernetes <i class="fa-solid fa-arrow-up-right-from-square"/>](http://mng.bz/jjKP){:target="\_blank"}{:rel="noopener noreferrer"} book, I was sure Kubernetes and Knative need to be in my Serverless adventure's backpack.
 Plus I do live in a 3rd world country, which means no AWS, no easy access to ready to use public cloud providers.
 But renting a server(with below spec) could be as cheap as $8 a month.
 So some people are forced to go with self-host option and this post may help them.

 ## Complete guide to self-host the Knative platform

 ### Requirements

 - [x] A server with a public IP(v4) address (e.g. 13.49.80.99)
-    * 8 core CPU (6 core could work also)
+  - 8 core CPU (6 core could work also)
-    * 16G ram (6G could work also)
+  - 16G ram (6G could work also)
-    * 30G disk (make sure you could add more storage if needed)
+  - 30G disk (make sure you could add more storage if needed)
 - [x] A domain name (e.g. example.com)

-First make sure your server doesn't not have any limitation to access internet and docker registries, and if does maybe [this post <i class="fa-solid fa-arrow-up-right-from-square"/>]({% post_url 2023-05-12-use-cdn-to-bypass-ip-blocking %}){:target="_blank"}{:rel="noopener noreferrer"} could help you.
+First make sure your server doesn't not have any limitation to access internet and docker registries<!--, and if it does maybe [this post <i class="fa-solid fa-arrow-up-right-from-square"/>]({% post_url 2023-05-12-use-cdn-to-bypass-ip-blocking %}){:target="_blank"}{:rel="noopener noreferrer"} could help you-->.

 ### Tested environment